 "Point of Clarification" means to seek clarification or understanding on words of others that are not understood.

-"Point of Order"

-means a point of order raised in accordance with rule
+"Point of Order" means a point of order raised in accordance with rule means an Absolute Majority of Councillors or members of the Delegated Committee, as the case requires.

 "Quorum" at a Council Meeting or Delegated Committee Meeting